jasonshave/AzureStorage.QueueService/README.md

 ## Sending messages to an Azure storage account queue

-The following example shows the .NET Worker Service template where the class uses the `IHostedService` interface to run a particular code block repeatedly.
-The application will send the payload to the queue every five seconds.
+The following example shows the .NET Worker Service template where the class uses the `IHostedService` interface to send a message every five seconds.

 1. Inject the `IQueueClientFactory` interface and use as follows: